bricked-archive/fancade-plus/README.md

 - [Cromite](https://github.com/uazo/cromite) and Bromite
   [support userscripts natively](https://github.com/bromite/bromite/wiki/UserScripts).
-- [Kiwi](https://kiwibrowser.com) and Firefox mobile derivatives let you [install userscript managers](https://openuserjs.org/about/Userscript-Beginners-HOWTO#how-do-i-get-going-) as addons.
+- [Kiwi](https://kiwibrowser.com) and Firefox mobile derivatives like [Mull](https://gitlab.com/divested-mobile/mull-fenix) let you
+  [install userscript managers](https://openuserjs.org/about/Userscript-Beginners-HOWTO#how-do-i-get-going-)
+  as addons.

+The browsers linked above have been tested to work on both my android phone and tablet.

 Then head over to [Fancade Web](https://play.fancade.com) and install the web app.
 To install a game separately, just visit its url and install it.